Safe Expeditious Whole-Body Control of Mobile Manipulators for Collision Avoidance: Modeling and Preliminaries

 \subsection{Control Barrier Functions}

-Recently, control barrier functions (CBFs) have emerged as a promising approach to achieve the balance between performance and safety.
-CBFs unify these objectives by leveraging the concept of forward invariance of a designated safe subset within the state space, where safety conditions are ensured.
+CBFs ensure safety by leveraging the concept of forward invariance within a designated safe set, defined as:

 where $\mathcal{C}$ denotes the interior of the security set.
-The function $b:\mathbb{R}^n\to\mathbb{R}$ is a zero barrier function(ZBF) \cite{sampling_based} for the robot system.
-Then, if there exist a class $\mathcal{K}$ function $\alpha$, CBF can be defined by
+The function $h:\mathbb{R}^n\to\mathbb{R}$ represents a measure of "closeness" between the robot to obstacle \cite{cir}, and it should be continuously differentiable.
+Then, if there exists a class $\mathcal{K}$ function $\alpha$, such as $\alpha(x) = -ax$ for a constant $a>0$, the CBF constraint can be defined as follows,

-where $\boldsymbol u$ is the system input.
-As a result of the main CBF theorem, $\mathcal{C}$ is forward invariance.
+As a result of the CBF theorem, $\mathcal{C}$ is forward invariance \cite{9561253, 9812378}.
+However, when CBF constraints are integrated into a QP framework, the issue of pseudo-equilibrium points can arise \cite{cir, Singletary2021}.

-Considering the distance between the obstacle and the robot, we define the operation threshold of CBF as follow: